XO sauce is the most valuable Cantonese condiment, with various umami flavors concentrated from dried scallops, Jinhua ham, and dried shrimps.

 Cut the shallot and the garlic manually into small dice.
-I would not use a garlic crusher to mash the garlic because mashed garlic will burn quickly while deep-frying.
+I prefer chopped garlic to crushed garlic because mashed garlic will burn quickly while deep-frying.

 Similarly, cut the red chili into small pieces.
-Again, remove the seeds if you do not want the sauce to taste too spicy.
+Aga n, remove the seeds if you do not want the sauce to taste too spicy.